Nossi College of Art and Design

 ROI Score: 6/100 · Poor Value

-Nossi College of Art and Design earns a Poor Value tier with an ROI score of 6 out of 100, the lowest score in this batch and emblematic of the structural problems with for-profit specialty art schools.
+Nossi College of Art and Design earns a Poor Value tier with an ROI score of 6 out of 100, the lowest score in our dataset and emblematic of the structural problems with for-profit specialty art schools.
 The Nashville, Tennessee for-profit posts a sticker tuition of $20,350 with a $24,044 net price (a flag: net price exceeds tuition because room, board, and required fees push total costs above the headline number).
 Four-year cost-of-attendance lands at $96,176.
 The headline failure metric is a 2,090-year payback period: this is essentially the algorithm's way of saying the degree never recoups its cost in any reasonable working life.
 Median 6-year earnings of just $24,400 against $33,498 median debt produces a 1.373 debt-to-earnings ratio: graduates owe nearly 1.4 times what they earn in their first year out.
 Median 10-year earnings climb only to $35,113.
 The 41.8% completion rate is poor, and the 41.8% three-year repayment rate (identical, oddly) is among the worst in the database.
 With only one program reported (Design and Applied Arts) and that program carrying an F ROI grade with a 1.898 debt-to-earnings ratio, the financial case for Nossi is essentially absent.

 The data raises concerns about Nossi College of Art and Design